Law on Artificial Intelligence 2025, No. 134/2025/QH15

 Article 7.
 Prohibited acts

-1. Exploiting or appropriating AI systems to commit violations of the law regulations, infringing upon the rights and legitimate interests of organizations and individuals.
+1. Taking advantage of or misappropriating artificial intelligence systems to commit illegal acts or infringe upon lawful rights and interests of organisations and individuals.

-2. Developing, providing, deploying, or using AI systems for the following purposes:
+2. Developing, providing, deploying or using artificial intelligence systems for the following purposes:

-b) Using elements of forgery or simulation of real persons or events to deceive or manipulate human perception and behavior in a purposeful and systematic manner, causing serious harm to the rights and legitimate interests of humans;
+b/ To use forged elements or simulations of real people or real events to intentionally and systematically deceive or manipulate human perceptions and behaviours, causing serious harm to lawful rights and interests of humans;

-c) Exploiting vulnerabilities of vulnerable groups, including children, the elderly, persons with disabilities, ethnic minorities, or persons with loss or restriction of civil act capacity, or persons with difficulties in cognition or behavior control, to cause harm to themselves or others;
+c/ To exploit weaknesses of vulnerable groups, including children, the elderly, persons with disabilities, ethnic minority people, persons who have lost their civil act capacity or have limited civil act capacity, or persons with cognitive difficulties, to cause harm to themselves or others;

-d) Creating or disseminating fake content capable of causing serious danger to national security, social order, and safety.
+d/ To create or disseminate fake content capable of posing a serious danger to national security, public order and social safety.

-3. Collecting, processing, or using data to develop, train, test, or operate AI systems contrary to the law regulations on data, personal data protection, intellectual property, and cybersecurity.
+3. Collecting, processing or using data to develop, train, test or operate artificial intelligence systems in contravention of the regulations on data, personal data protection, intellectual property and cybersecurity.

-4. Obstructing, disabling, or falsifying mechanisms for human supervision, intervention, and control of AI systems as prescribed in this Law.
+4. Obstructing, disabling or distorting mechanisms for human supervision, intervention and control over artificial intelligence systems as specified in this Law.

-5. Concealing information required to be public, transparent, or accountable; erasing or falsifying mandatory information, labels, or warnings in AI-related activities.
+5. Concealing information required to be made public, transparent or accountable; erasing or falsifying mandatory information, labels or warnings in artificial intelligence activities.

-1. The AI Single-window Portal is a digital platform established to support the reception and registration for participation in regulatory sandboxes; reception of notifications on AI system classification results, serious incident reports, and periodic reports; publication of information on AI systems, conformity assessment results, violation handling results as prescribed by the law regulations, and connection of support programs, funds, infrastructure, and shared data.
+1. The one-stop artificial intelligence portal is a digital platform established to support the receipt and registration of participation in sandboxes; receive notifications regarding classification results for artificial intelligence systems, reports on serious incidents, and periodic reports; publicise information on artificial intelligence systems, conformity assessment results, and violation handling results as specified by law; and connect support programmes, funds, infrastructure and shared data.

-2. The National Database on AI Systems is built and managed centrally to serve the management, supervision, and publication of information on AI systems as prescribed by the law regulations.
+2. The national database on artificial intelligence systems shall be built and managed uniformly to serve the management, supervision, and publication of information on artificial intelligence systems in accordance with law.

-3. The publication, connection, and sharing of data on the AI Single-window Portal and the National Database on AI Systems must ensure information safety and security; protection of state secrets, trade secrets, and personal data.
+3. The publicisation, connection and sharing of data on the one-stop artificial intelligence portal and the national database on artificial intelligence systems must ensure information safety and security; serve to protect state secrets, business secrets and personal data.

-4. The Government shall detail the mechanism for operation, management, and exploitation of the AI Single-window Portal and the National Database on AI Systems.
+4. The Government shall provide in detail the mechanism for operation, management and use of the one-stop artificial intelligence portal and the national database on artificial intelligence systems.

 Chapter II

 Article 9.
-Classification of risk levels of AI systems
+Classification of risk levels of artificial intelligence systems

-1. AI systems are classified according to the following risk levels:
+1. Artificial intelligence systems are classified according to the following risk levels:

-a) High-risk AI systems are systems capable of causing significant damage to the life, health, rights and legitimate interests of organizations and individuals, national interests, public interests, or national security;
+a/ High-risk artificial intelligence systems are those that can cause significant damage to the life, health, lawful rights and interests of organisations and individuals, national interests, public interests and national security;

-b) Medium-risk AI systems are systems capable of causing confusion, influencing, or manipulating users because they do not recognize that the interacting subject is an AI system or the content is generated by the system;
+b/ Medium-risk artificial intelligence systems are those capable of confusing, impacting or manipulating users that are unable to recognise that the interacting entity is an artificial intelligence system or that the content is generated by the system;

-c) Low-risk AI systems are systems not falling into the cases prescribed at Point a and Point b of this Clause.
+c/ Low-risk artificial intelligence systems are those not specified in Points a and b of this Clause.

-2. The risk classification of AI systems is determined based on criteria regarding the level of impact on human rights, safety, and security; the sector of use, particularly essential sectors or those directly related to public interests; the scope of users and the scale of impact.
+2. The classification of risks for artificial intelligence systems is determined on the basis of criteria regarding the level of impacts on human rights, safety and security; the fields in which the systems are used, particularly essential fields or those directly related to public interests; the range of users and the magnitude of impacts of these systems.

 3. The Government shall detail this Article.